VictorCannestro/drafttable/tutorials/1_Quick_Start.md

 # Exploring the Tornado Dataset
+*Author(s): Victor Cannestro*

-*Note: Special thanks to the TableSaw project for being the inspiration for this document.
-Our goal here is to showcase the DraftTable library and provide a basis of comparison for users interested in adapting Java dataframe capabilities.*
+*Note: Special thanks to the TableSaw project.
+Their documentation provided the inspiration for this document.
+Our goal here is to showcase the DraftTable library and provide a basis of comparison for users interested in adopting Java dataframe capabilities.*

 ## Introduction
 Here we'll explore the [tornado dataset](https://www.ncei.noaa.gov/access/monitoring/tornadoes/) maintained by